Garrett-Bodley/taco_town/README.md

 bundle install
 ```

-From there, you can give the bin file permissions to be executable.
+From there, give the ./bin file permission to be executable using the following code.

 ```zsh
 chmod +x ./bin/run